Developer Richard Hosey Comes Home and Gives Back

 Capital Impact Partners provided a second loan to bridge in another piece of the final incentives.
 Alongside all of that, Symetra Life Insurance invested in the project alongside Hosey as the developer.
 Symetra received the lion’s share of the federal historic tax credit with Hosey making up the difference.

-“This was a relatively complicated financing package with several different sources of project funds,” says CIP’s Ian Wiesner.
+“This was a relatively complicated financing package with several different sources of project funds,” says Capital Impact Partner’s Ian Wiesner.
 “Capital Impact had the expertise to understand the transaction and the mission focus to provide financing that traditional financial institutions wouldn’t consider to ensure this project got funded.”

 null